pebblecode/pebble-handbook/great-people/people/developer-role-profiles.md

 - Widely recognized technical excellence
 - Actively helps others improve themselves - seeks to make themselves obsolete
-- Is humble - no ego
+- Is humble - doesn't display a sense of self-importance, isn't driven by egotistical motives
 - Enables others to get stuff done
 - Facilitates group exercises involving a variety of participants (team-meetings, client workshops etc)
 - Can formulate and communicate a projects/products vision
-- Displays empathy and sensitivity towards everyone they interact with
+- Displays empathy and sensitivity in all of their communication
 - Seeks to improve things that are above and beyond their "role"
 - Can identify and enable adoption of better practices (organisational and technical)
-- Reflects the values and aspirations of the team/organisation, rather than imposing their own
+- Reflects the values and needs of the team/organisation - is able to adapt their approach to suit a given situation